 services offered at the Drop-in-Centre are as follows:

 As per the Civil Status Act, provision is made for a declaration of birth to be made within 45 days of the birth.
-As per the Civil Status Act of 1982, in the absence of the parents, the Senior Chief Executive of the Ministry declares the child and the Child Development Unit is given the mandate to facilitate the procedure for the tardy declaration of birth of Children only.
+As per the Civil Status Act of 1982, in the absence of the parents, the Permanent Secretary of the Ministry declares the child and the Child Development Unit is given the mandate to facilitate the procedure for the tardy declaration of birth of Children only.

 The Tardy Declaration of Birth has been put in place since 2005 and acts as a fast track system for children whose birth have not been registered within the prescribed delay.
 This system ensures that the children are not deprived of their rights.

-The CDU works in close collaboration with other stakeholders, including, the State Law Office, the Civil Status Office, the Police Department, the Ministry of Health and Quality of Life and the Judiciary to identify and record cases of undeclared births and to arrange for the registration of same within the shortest delay.
+The CDU works in close collaboration with other stakeholders, including, the State Law Office, the Civil Status Office, the Police Department, the Ministry of Health and Wellness and the Judiciary to identify and record cases of undeclared births and to arrange for the registration of same within the shortest delay.

 283 7372 / 283 7780